 Stop with the blue light, start with the red

 Although blue light can hurt your ability to sleep, studies have shown that red light may improve it.
-Consider outfitting your rooms with red night lights so that if you need to get up in the night, you won’t wake your body up too much.
+Consider adding red night lights to your bedroom so that if you need to get up in the night, you’ll find it easier to get back to sleep.

 Snore no more